OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/spac.md

 ---
 title: spac
-description: A detailed documentation page on the SPAC function from OpenBB's financial analysis tool suite.
+description: "A detailed documentation page on the SPAC function from OpenBB's financial" analysis tool suite.
 Learn how to extract SPAC-related posts from top subreddits with OpenBB.
 keywords: